ctrlaltwill/Boot-Camp-for-Obsidian/README.md

 # Sprout

+> [!NOTE]
+> Version 3 has just been uploaded – this is a massive update to the alpha and some parsing errors may require you to update your flashcards.
+A tutorial will be released in the coming weeks.

 Sprout (Formerly, Boot Camp for Obsidian) is a plugin for writing flashcards directly inside Markdown notes and reviewing them within Obsidian with an FSRS-based scheduler.
 It is currently in open Alpha testing.

 ## Quick start